charlesbaynham/icl_experiments/readme.rst

 Readme
 ######

-**The Imperial ARTIQ experiments repository.**
+**The ICL ARTIQ experiments repository.**

 This repository holds the ARTIQ experiments, imported by ARTIQ as an "experiment repository" and whose hash is embedded into datasets.
 This also includes a complete Nix definition of the working environment required to run ARTIQ, thus pinning all dependencies as well.
-The one remaining item of information that's not recorded is the bitstream version running on the Sinara core.
-It's t.b.d. how we manage this.
-(TODO)

 Overview
 ========

-This repository contains the Imperial ARTIQ experiments, and also defines the software environment in which the Imperial ARTIQ system runs.
+This repository contains the ICL ARTIQ experiments, and also defines the software environment in which the ICL ARTIQ system runs.
 It is a nix flake: to launch ARTIQ, see the :ref:`Launching ARTIQ` section below.
 This repository has an opinionated structure and provides the following features, in approximately descending order of importance:

 #.
-This is one of several repositories that make up the complete Imperial ARTIQ
+This is one of several repositories that make up the complete ICL ARTIQ
    installation.
 For the complete structure, see `the PyAION documentation
    <https://aion-physics.gitlab.io/code/artiq/pyaion/>`__.